nasermirzaei89/nasermirzaei89.github.io/_posts/2018-12-14-using-go-modules.md

 ---
 tags: Golang Go_Modules Programming Dependency_Management
-description: Usign go modules to using golang dependencies simpler and more efficient
+description: Using go modules to using golang dependencies simpler and more efficient
 ---

-## What's this?
+## What's This?

 Go 1.11 includes preliminary support for versioned modules.
 Modules are an experimental opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.12.